JOIN EARLY LEARNING FOR ALL

 Please note: starting in FY2026-2027 all academic units must come from California Teacher Credentialing approved institution.

-The Early Learning San Francisco Program application will require the CA ECE Workforce Registry ID Number of the program Director or Owner.
-If you do not already have a Registry account, you can create one now at https://www.caregistry.org/ to prepare for the open application period.
+The Early Learning For All application requires the CA ECE Workforce Registry ID Number of the program Director or Owner.
+If you do not already have a Registry account, please create one at https://www.caregistry.org/ before completing your Early Learning For All application.

-For step-by-step guides to creating your Registry account and finding your Registry ID, please view the video tutorials linked below:
+For step-by-step guides to creating your Registry account, finding your Registry ID, requesting administrative access, and uploading transcripts and permits, please view the guides linked below:

 Video Guide